Ly2017To/Notes/README.md

 Notes of coding and technology

-leetcode: summary of some exercises, Cpp notes, OS notes, STL notes
+leetcode: cpp notes, OS notes, STL methods notes, exercises notes

 Algorithms: implementations of some algorithms

 FPGA: some notes and verilog implementations

+IoT: notes of IoT knowledges